Skip to content

 • HSE v Pioneer Design and Build – represented Company after third party fell through a void in building site.

-• North Avon DC v Nailsea Power Cleaning & Another – Successful defense of director of Company after prosecuted under s.37 HSWA after serious fall from height of employee.
+• North Avon DC v Nailsea Power Cleaning & Another – Successful defence of director of Company after prosecuted under s.37 HSWA after serious fall from height of employee.

 • HSE v Royal Brompton and Harefield NHS Foundation Trust Represented trust in prosecution brought under COSHH Regulations 2002.